Several years ago I had a troubling thought: did I really laugh with, hug, kiss, snuggle, hold and connect with my kids as much as I thought I had?

-My head knows that I did those things with my children, but my heart longs to see some evidence.
+My head knows that I did, but my heart longs to see some evidence.
 Of course there are hundreds of family photos that I cherish, taken with our little film point and shoot and developed faithfully every month, year after year.

 But one thing is missing from most of those photos: me.
 I was the one taking them 99 percent of the time.